almostahexagon2/lri/vocabulary.md

 `I have no books`
 `Ix havu njo.`
 `I have nothing.`
+"nj-" is different from "mal-" because "ix nje amu et" means "i don't like him but it is possible that i dont dislike him. "ix malamu et" means "i dislike him".
+To summariaze, "mal-" creates the exact opposite, while "nj-" just means not.

 ### xo
 "xo" turns a statement into a command. "xo" is put between the subject and the verb.